healthykitchen101/healthykitchen101.com/blenders/reviews/best/immersion-blenders.md

 *   Larger-than-average blending wand’s head
 *   Rather heavy

 The Ninja CI101 Foodi shines in kitchens where culinary creativity is a priority and space isn't a constraint.
 More than a blender, it's a comprehensive kitchen multi-tool that **handles everything** from pureeing to beating to dough kneading.
-However, if you have limited space or simpler cooking needs, its size and complexity may be unnecessary.
+However, if you have limited space or simpler cooking needs, its size and complexity may be unnecessary.\[1683\] Ninja Foodi Power Mixer System Blender Mayonnaise 2

 Similar to the two previous products we reviewed, the Ninja impressed us with top-notch testing performances, churning out near-perfect results.
 In particular, it quickly created a **flawless puréed soup** in an astonishing 30 seconds.
 The final product was not just smooth but also impeccably uniform in texture.
-The blender also **fared well** in preparing frozen fruit smoothies, though the process took nearly three minutes.\[1683\] Ninja Foodi Power Mixer System Blender Mayonnaise 2
+The blender also **fared well** in preparing frozen fruit smoothies, though the process took nearly three minutes.

 As a **professional-grade performer for aeration tasks**,  the Ninja CI101 Foodi also excelled at making mayonnaise and whipping egg whites.
 The inclusion of well-designed beaters leads us to believe that it might even be effective at preparing dough for baked goods.